-The Innovation Fund supports two programs: the Math & Science Teacher Innovation Grant provides 3rd-6th grade teachers resources to launch interactive STEM project-based learning for their students in the classroom or afterschool, the Ignited Stanford Summer Internship that provides STEM teacher professional development integrated with academic or corporate laboratory experience.
+The Innovation Fund supports two programs, the Math & Science Teacher Innovation Grant and Ignited Stanford Summer Internship.
+The Math and Science Teacher Innovation grant provides 3rd-6th grade teachers resources to launch interactive STEM project-based learning for their students in the classroom or afterschool.
+The Ignited Stanford Summer Internship provides STEM teacher professional development integrated with academic or corporate science laboratory research experience.

 Math and Science Teacher Innovation Grant